zitadel/terraform-provider-zitadel/docs/resources/human_user.md

 - `display_name` (String) Display name of the user
 - `gender` (String) Gender of the user, supported values: GENDER_UNSPECIFIED, GENDER_FEMALE, GENDER_MALE, GENDER_DIVERSE
+- `initial_hashed_password` (String, Sensitive) Initial hashed password for the user, not changeable after creation.
+Being able to pass an initial hashed password is useful in migration scenarios.
 - `initial_password` (String, Sensitive) Initially set password for the user, not changeable after creation
+- `initial_skip_password_change` (Boolean) Whether the user has to change the password on first login.
 - `is_email_verified` (Boolean) Is the email verified of the user, can only be true if password of the user is set
 - `is_phone_verified` (Boolean) Is the phone verified of the user
 - `nick_name` (String) Nick name of the user